We're an affiliate

 And if you’re thinking of letting the staff at the hardware store install the coolant into your car AC, you’re doing something illegal!

 And whatever coolant that can’t be used anymore should be disposed of properly.
 You can’t just drain it into a bucket and throw it into the sewerage.

 When you properly discharge a car AC system, this requires legal certification.
 And sorry, DIY doesn’t work here.
-You should be properly trained and certified to do this task.
+You must be adequately trained and certified to do this task.
 So, in finality, you let the trained professionals do it.
 There’s no beating around the bush with this situation.

 The mechanic will use a machine with an airtight seal with a vacuum to extract the excess coolant from the system.
 No coolant should be allowed to leak out.
 This product is a compressed gas in liquid form that’s dangerous when not handled properly.
 You can’t possibly do this on your own.

-The mechanic will hook up one end to the low pressure port and another hose to the high pressure port.
-They have a gauge which will measure how much refrigerant is in your AC system, based on the pressure reading.
+The mechanic will hook up one end to the low-pressure port and another hose to the high-pressure port.
+Based on the pressure reading, they have a gauge that will measure how much refrigerant is in your AC system.

-When the hoses are properly connected, the machine is turned on and will be operating until the amount of refrigerant in the AC system is enough.
+When the hoses are accurately connected, the machine is turned on and will be operating until the amount of refrigerant in the AC system is enough.